 Director of Digital Learning and Research

-As Director of Digital Education and Research, Dr. Michael Robb manages the continued development and ongoing refinement for one of the Center’s signature programs, the Fred Rogers Center Early Learning Environment™ (Ele), and advances the integration of the National Association for the Education of Young Children/Fred Rogers Center position statement on technology and young children in early education.
+As Director of Digital Learning and Research, Dr. Michael Robb manages the continued development and ongoing refinement for one of the Center’s signature programs, the Fred Rogers Center Early Learning Environment™ (Ele), and advances the integration of the National Association for the Education of Young Children/Fred Rogers Center position statement on technology and young children in early education.
 He has been involved in issues surrounding media and children for over a decade.
 Michael has published research on the impact of electronic media on young children’s language development, early literacy outcomes, and problem solving abilities in a variety of academic journals, including Child Development, Computers & Education, Infant and Child Development, Archives of Pediatrics and Adolescent Medicine, British Journal of Developmental Psychology, and Developmental Review.
 He previously served on the Academy of Television Arts and Sciences Children’s Programming Peer Group.
 Michael has also supervised community educational outreach efforts for KCET/PBS, helping parents and teachers to make the most of quality children’s programming.
 He was the recipient of the Academy of Television Arts and Sciences Foundation Fred Rogers Memorial Scholarship, awarded to students for research on the relationship between children’s use of media and learning.
 He holds a Ph.D, and M.A. in psychology from University of California, Riverside, and a B.A. in child development from Tufts University.

 Karen Struble Myers, CFRE